Christos-Hadjinikolis/Christos-Hadjinikolis.github.io/_posts/2020-07-29-aws-ml-certification.md

 That's it!
 I really wish that this article will help you get started with your learning journey and I hope that soon enough you will be joining the [AWS Certified Global Community](https://www.linkedin.com/groups/6814264/) to share your badge with everyone.

-Remember to like my post and re-share (if you really liked it)!
+Remember to like my post and re-share it (if you really liked it)!

 See you soon!